Colm1711/tweet_sentiment-_analyzer/README.md

 - when attempting to hook up smtplib to tweet sentiment gmail account to send user registration froms.
 Recieved '[Errno 101] Network is unreachable' error message.
 Data online points to firewall issues.
 No known solution.

+- There is a bug when the incorrect option is selected in login and rehgistration in the welcome function.

 [Back to top](<#contents>)

 ## Deployment